Ekow-Afful/skip-select-test/README.md

 ## Tech Stack

-- **React Router** (Functional Components & Hooks) also since create-react-app just became deprecated, I thought it best to use create-react-router which is still react
+- **React** (Functional Components & Hooks) also since create-react-app just became deprecated, I thought it best to use create-react-router which is still react and has better performance SEO
 - **TypeScript** for type safety and maintainability
 - **React Query** for data fetching, caching, and background updates
 - **Tailwind CSS** for rapid, responsive styling